-PRE-CONSTRUCTION NOTIFICATION (PCN) REQUIREMENT AND REVIEW PROCEDURES
+(Revised 7/7/2015 - Bolded Language for Toledo Bend) PRE-CONSTRUCTION NOTIFICATION (PCN) REQUIREMENT AND REVIEW PROCEDURES

-For activities requiring a PCN, the prospective permittee shall not begin the activity until notified in writing by the USACE that the project meets the terms and conditions of the RGP, and any special conditions added by the USACE.
+For activities requiring a PCN, the prospective permittee shall not begin any activity requiring preconstruction notification until notified in writing by the USACE that the activity is authorized under this RGP with any special conditions imposed by the USACE.
 The USACE will respond as promptly as practicable to all PCNs.
 For activities not requiring a PCN, the prospective permittee may commence construction when it can ensure that all terms and conditions of this RGP can be met.
 For all submittals, the USACE will notify the permit applicant whether the proposed project meets or does not meet the terms and conditions of this RGP.
+The USACE will respond as promptly as practicable to all PCNs.